Interview Guide Jul 22

 In fact, you may be asked to describe verbally the steps you would take to solve a coding problem, such as determining if horizontal and vertical letters are the same, or answer a recursion question.

 To prepare for this round, it is recommended that you review fundamental programming concepts, practice coding problems, and be able to communicate your thought process clearly and concisely.
 You'll need to demonstrate a deep understanding of how these concepts work and how to use them effectively to solve challenging problems.
+If you have gone through other interviews that similar, i.e. Google Software Engineering Interview, you would realise that system design questions are important too.

 For the system design questions, you'll be expected to provide a high-level architecture and describe the components and interactions between them.
 You may be asked to consider scalability, fault tolerance, performance in your design, as well as explain the trade-offs and considerations that went into your design choices.